openmm/openmm/docs-source/usersguide/library.rst

 *************************************

-The documentation that you're currently reading, as well as the developer guide and API documentation can be built through CMake as well.
+The documentation that you're currently reading, as well as the developer guide and API documentation can be built through CMake by setting the OpenMM option :code:`OPENMM_GENERATE_API_DOCS=ON`.

 User Guide and Developer Guide
 ==============================